Service Virtualization TCP port overview

 Service Virtualization uses several TCP ports for communication.
 To configure Service Virtualization to work correctly in a protected network environment, you must verify that all required network ports are open.

-This section describes the communication paths in Service Virtualization, and the ports that are used.
 For details on port configuration support in Service Virtualization, see Windows firewall and TCP port configuration.

 In order to record and simulate the communication between a client application and a real service endpoint, you must place Service Virtualization between them.
 In this scenario, communication from the client application to the virtual service, and from the virtual service to the real service is as follows:

 In this figure, the client application is reconfigured to communicate with the virtual service instead of the real service.
 The virtual service can be deployed on one of the following:

 - The Service Virtualization Server

 The port that Service Virtualization uses depends on the Service Virtualization agent that the virtual service is using.
 (Service Virtualization Agents handle communication between a client and a real or virtual service.)

 Service Virtualization agents use the following default ports for HTTP/HTTPS communication:

 * The HTTPS Proxy Agent accesses this port directly using TCP.

 The virtual service communicates with the real service's original endpoint.
 This is the same endpoint that the client application used before the client was reconfigured to communicate with the virtual service endpoint.